 NNPHI also serves as the National Coordinating Center for Public Health Training (NCCPHT) and supports nationwide collaboration to build a sustainable and coordinated Public Health Learning Network (PHLN) that consists of ten university-based Public Health Training Centers and 40 local training and education sites.
 Together, the PHLN is co-creating, modernizing, standardizing, and distributing evenly to all communities and Tribes quality training, tools, and resources that advance the nation’s public health workforce throughout all 50 states, tribal communities and 5 US territories.
 For more information, visit www.nnphi.org/phln.

 The CDC’s National Public Health Workforce Strategy Roadmap calls for increasing capacity of the workforce through 1) definition of target skills and competencies across disciplines, 2) expansion of training for the identified skills, and 3) use of technology for ongoing and just in time training.
 One model that shows great promise in deepening strategic public health skills and building expertise to address complex public health and social issues is the use of communities of practice (CoPs).
 CoPs are groups designed to assist professionals engaged in a discipline, field, or area of practice with building dynamic relationships with one another to share and expand practical “know-how.

 NCCPHT at NNPHI is seeking an intern to assist with the promotion, uptake and maintenance of various online CoPs using a web-based platform called Higher Logic.
 Each CoP is geared towards a focus area or subset of the public health workforce.
 The selected candidate will gain direct experience with CoPs, have the opportunity to engage with public health professionals across the country, and benefit from the mentorship of NNPHI colleagues.

-The CoP intern will support NNPHI’s communities of practice by:
+The selected intern would support NNPHIs communities of practice by: